dizzylogicc/LabGenie/README.md

+### Lab Genie
-### LabGenie: a user-configurable environment for lab data acquisition and control
+A user-configurable environment for lab data acquisition and control